 Gaeng Keaw Wan is definitely for those who enjoy the spicier side of life (while I hide under the table with smoke billowing from my ears).
 It’s made with a green curry paste of Thai green chillies and incorporates a variety of fresh vegetables: cauliflower, eggplant, and bell peppers to name a few.
 It has a teeny bit of sweetness from added coconut milk and a bit of saltiness from fish sauce.
 It’s typically served with chicken over rice or the kanom jeen I mentioned earlier.
 How about that!

 TOM YUM GOONG

 Tom Yum is a type of Thai hot and sour soup.
 Tom Yum Goong is the most popular version with Thai tourists and uses prawns as the main ingredient.

 Another super spicy meal to help get you fired up before you get watered down, this soup is often served with rice or noodles and is heavy on the herbs and spices such as lemongrass, lime leaves and lime juices, fish sauce, and chilli peppers.

 Ahh, the original Thai fast food.
 The pronounce-able meal.
 Pad Thai, this tasty Thai treat, is a stir-fried rice noodle dish that rounds it all out: sweet, spicy, sour, salty.

 Soaked dried noodles provide the base while either shrimp, pork, or chicken provide the protein.
-This dish is flavoured with tamarind, that ever-present fish sauce, garlic, red chilli peppers, palm sugar, and a fistful of other miscellaneous ingredients.
+This dish is flavoured with tamarind, that ever-present fish sauce, garlic, red chili peppers, palm sugar, and a fistful of other miscellaneous ingredients.
 It’s served with lime wedges and chopped peanuts and is one of Thailand’s most common street foods.